Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

     - Implement an ordered_multi_map
-    - Check if C++ has a priority_queue
+    - iterutils?
+        - Work on iterable wrappers
+        - Will need the concept of a range likely...
+            - chunked
-    - iterutils.chunked?
+            - windowed
-    - iterutils.windowed?
+                - pairwise
-    - iterutils.remap?
+            - unique
-    - iterutils.backoff?
+            -

     - fileutils?
     - ioutils?